 Paul tells us not to concentrate on our status, position or grandeur, but to see what we can do to help.
 Just like our body would not function if all parts were brains, neither will Christ’s Team function if everyone is concerned about their position.

-When we look at the Gospel today, aside from the historical function telling us that Jesus was in the temple bringing the light of the gospel to the rabbis, we can find that there are other lessons.
+When we look at the Gospel today, aside from the historical function telling us that Jesus was in the temple bringing the light of the gospel to the rabbis, there are other lessons.
 We do not want to micromanage your life, but it is a good idea keep your friends and family informed of what you are doing and where you are going.
 Jesus’ earthly parents risked life and limb going back up the road to Jerusalem at night.
 But, that was their duty as parents.
 A duty must be done, no matter the cost.
 The lesson here is to keep your family and friends well informed of what you are doing, rather than going off on your own, figuring you can handle it.
-If we get into emergencies or serious trouble then we will have wished we had informed others of where we are going.
-That is why it is good to keep your family and friends informed of where you are going and what time you are expected to be back.

 Duty means to do what you are supposed to do, then count the cost.
 There is no sense of duty if you are merely doing what is easiest for you at the time.
 While doing your duty will in the end be the right thing, thus the easiest thing, it may not seem so at the time.
 Doing one’s duty can result in one’s temporal death, the end of their time here on earth.
 Not an easy way on the surface.
 But, recall that what seems like that easy downhill path leads to The Pit, it does not lead to the summit.
 Our country is where it is today because of those who preceded us, those who did their duty.
 It will not keep going up if, as a country, we stroll down that wide smooth downhill boulevard.
 We must struggle to stay on the narrow path, which leads to the summit.